David Simons

 Welcome to my personal website!

+My research programme investigates the ecological and anthropogenic drivers of zoonotic viral spillover.
 I have organised my work into research themes accessible by selecting the headings below or in the navigation bar.
-On this page I introduce these disease systems.
-I describe my journey so far in the About me section.
+You can read more about my clinical background and academic journey in the About me section.

 Rodent-Borne Zoonoses